-The Sandwich Line operates from the Hyannis Transportation Center to Park-and-Ride Lot in Sagamore.
+The Sandwich Line operates from the Hyannis Transportation Center to the Buzzards Bay Train Station with the majority of stops occurring in Sandwich.
 Passengers can board the bus at any of the designated stops, or flag the driver anywhere along the route to stop.
 Buses are scheduled to run about seven times a day in each direction with more service during the summer.
-A complete one-way trip takes about 1 hour and 15 minutes.
+A complete one-way trip takes about 1 hour and 25 minutes.
 The Sandwich Line operates Monday through Friday.
 Service may be reduced during the winter in order to reflect lower demand.
-Passengers riding the Sandwich Line can transfer to the Sealine at the location indicated by a red X on the map above in Barnstable, and to other CCRTA routes and intercity buses in Buzzards Bay.
+Passengers riding the Sandwich Line can transfer to other CCRTA routes and intercity buses at the Hyannis Transportation Center or in Buzzards Bay.